-(d) Casual Employees
+- (d) Casual Employees (Refer to MOU # 85) - 1.
+Definition

-1. Definition

-A Casual Employee is an employee hired or used on an as-and-when required basis in accordance with the provisions of this Article.
+A Casual Employee is an employee hired or used on an asand-when required basis in accordance with the provisions of this Article.
 The parties agree that the use of casual employees when required to work full-time should be for days and weeks, not months as detailed in the Giardini arbitration award on the use of casuals dated 19 May 1994.
 The parties agree that the time limit of "weeks" in this context will refer to 8 weeks or less, except in exceptional circumstances.